 Cook the spaghetti in a large pot of generously salted water.

-While the spaghetti cooks, whisk together the milk and egg in a small bowl or glass measuring cup.
+While the spaghetti cooks, whisk together the milk and egg in a small bowl.

 Once the pasta is cooked al dente, drain.